-Understanding and using your learning strengths and adjusting the settings in your study environment to suit you will make your study sessions more effective.
+Understanding and using your learning strengths and adjusting your study environment settings to suit you will make your study sessions more effective.
 For example, are you a morning or a night person?
-Figure out what time of day you study most efficiently and schedule your studying time for those times of day.
+Figure out what time of day you study most effectively and schedule your studying time for those times of the day.
 Trying to study when you’re sleepy or distracted isn’t the best idea.

 Be selective in your reading

-If you’d like to be quicker in doing your reading, keep in mind that only some material is worth studying and the rest is just worth skimming.
-Begin with an overview and getting a bigger picture and context of the book or reading by skimming through:
+If you’d like to be quicker in doing your reading, keep in mind that only some material is worth studying, and the rest is just worth skimming.
+Begin with an overview of the book by first reading:

 - the table of contents